JakeThwaites/Battleships_React__wk14_d3_lab/README.md

 An app based on the guessing game 'Battleships', in which you play against the computer.
-Originally started during an all day lab at CodeClan, and currently being expanded further.
+Originally started as a paired programming task during an all day lab at CodeClan, and currently being expanded further.

 TODO:
 Stop allowing guesses after the game is over.